-Starship vs Saturn V: choosing a winner
+Starship vs Saturn V: Choosing a Winner

 5th Sep 2022

-Starship vs Saturn V: choosing a winner
+Starship vs Saturn V: Choosing a Winner

 Sixty years ago, to get to the Moon, NASA built the most powerful rocket in the history of space exploration — Saturn V. It never failed and honourably fulfilled its main mission — helping the United States win the Space Race.
 In 1972, flights to the Moon ceased, and the Saturn V became redundant.
-The rocket launch had a record high cost, and it was economically unviable to use it for conventional orbital missions.
+The rocket launch had a record-high cost, and it was economically unviable to use it for conventional orbital missions.
 Today, when humanity intends not only to return to the Moon but to colonize it and use it as a launch pad for Mars flights, we need cheaper and more versatile methods of delivery.
 Elon Musk’s SpaceX is building a Starship ready to take on these challenges.
 Will it beat the legendary lunar rocket, or will it be an inferior model?
 Let’s compare Starship vs Saturn V and choose the best rocket.

 Saturn V: how did it work